fette/sugjester/setup-automation.md

 ```

 ### Changing Project IDs
-If your project IDs are different, edit the `omnifocus-export.omnifocusjs` file and update the `projectIds` object with your actual project IDs.
+If your project IDs are different, edit the `export-books.applescript` file and update the project ID variables at the top of the script.
 You can find project IDs by right-clicking a project in OmniFocus and selecting "Copy as Link".

 ### Changing Output Format
 The JSON structure can be customized in the export script to match your specific needs.